lukemelia/ember-cli-base64-css/README.md

 ## ember-cli-base64-css

-An Ember Addon to convert image paths to base64 strings
+An Ember Addon to convert asset urls to base64 strings

 ### Install
 ``` sh